sunilgupta01/learning-cloud-k8s/aws-setup.md

    ```
    - It creates a machine with an instance Id

-4. `Update EC2 instance security group settings` [pending - AWS CLI approach]
+4. Update EC2 instance security group settings [*pending - AWS CLI approach*]
    - `AWS Console > EC2 > Instance id > Security Group > Inbound rules`
    - Select `all traffic`
    - Add `my ip` from drop-down

-5. `Connect to AWS EC2 instance`
+5. Connect to AWS EC2 instance
    - execute following command
    ```bash
    ssh -i <private key file path> ubuntu@<public ip address>
    ```

 ### 5. Assign Static IP to EC2 instance (Optional)
-*There is an additonal cost associated with elastic IP*
+*There is an additonal cost associated with elastic IP [EC2 On-Demand Pricing

-*[Amazon EC2 On-Demand Pricing
 ](https://aws.amazon.com/ec2/pricing/on-demand/)*

-1. `Allocate elastic IP` address so that with each restart new IP is not assigned
+1. Allocate elastic IP
+   - A new public IP address is assigned to EC2 instance on restart
+   - This can help if one needs to access the machine with same IP
    - execute following command (it provides a static IP)
    ```bash
    aws ec2 allocate-address --domain vpc --network-border-group ap-south-1